digital-asset/daml/docs/source/getting-started/app-architecture.rst

 The Daml code defines the *data* and *workflow* of the application.
 Both are described in the ``User`` contract *template*.
-Let's look at the data portion first.
+Let's look at the data portion first:

 .. literalinclude:: code/templates-tarball/create-daml-app/daml/User.daml
   :language: daml